ESPRI-Mod/synda/sdp/doc/postprocessing_tutorial.md

 See instructions [here](https://github.com/Prodiguer/synda/blob/master/sdp/doc/src_install.md)

-## Bindings file creation

-The binding file is used to bind event to pipeline.

-This file is located in pipeline/spbindings.py

-For this tutorial, this file must configured as below

-    import spconst

-    event_pipeline_mapping={
-        spconst.EVENT_VARIABLE_COMPLETE: ('P001', spconst.PPPRUN_STATUS_WAITING)
-    }

-    trigger={}

 ## Pipeline definition file creation

-We now have to define a new pipeline called P001.
+We will define a new pipeline called P001.

 To do this, we must edit the file *P001.py*.

-This file is located in pipeline/spbindings.py
+This file is located in ${SP_HOME}/sdp/pipeline/P001.py

 Edit this file so it looks like